Accessing Abortion in NC

 If you’re thinking through your decision, you can review Planned Parenthood’s page on considering abortion

 Before scheduling your appointment, it would be helpful to know the date of your last period.
-This is how doctors measure how far along you are in your pregnancy, or your “gestational age,” which may limit your options due to legal restrictions.
+This is how clinics measure how far along you are in your pregnancy, or your “gestational age,” which may limit your options due to legal restrictions.

-2. Learn the laws
+Learn the laws

 A.Learn the laws